kxng0109/ai-commit-cli/README.md

 A: Yes, it analyzes all staged changes regardless of repo structure.

 **Q: Can I use this in CI/CD?**
 A: Yes!
-Set environment variables and run in automated workflows.
-Great for generating commit messages from automated tools.
+Set environment variables and enable auto-commit for fully automated commit message generation in pipelines.

+**Q: Can I export my settings?**
+A: Not directly, but they're stored in standard OS locations.
+You can back up those files manually.

 ## Contributing